 |Coursework details||All work completed in class or in extra-curricular time forms part of the portfolio submitted.
 For the externally set task, students are given 9-11 weeks preparation time and then complete the task under controlled conditions over two days in school.
 This takes place at the end of year 11.
 Students then mount an exhibition of their work ready for moderation.|

-As much of the work that students need to do involves the use of specialist resources and materials, many students access the art rooms at lunchtimes and after school in order to extend their portfolio work.
+As much of the work that students need to do involves the use of specialist resources and materials, many students access the art rooms after school in order to extend their portfolio work.
 All sessions are supervised; permission to attend is reserved for those who use lesson time to good effect.

 Student artwork is prominently displayed throughout the school, in classrooms, offices and corridors and is always treated with the utmost respect, illustrating the value that is placed on the work of the department by students and staff alike.